redhat-developer/odo/docs/ci-reference.md

         - make test-main-e2e
 ```

-If the need presents itself to run Odo integration tests against a specific version of Openshift, use env variable `OPENSHIFT_CLIENT_BINARY_URL` to pass the [released](https://github.com/openshift/origin/releases) oc client URL in `.travis.yaml`.
+If the need presents itself to run odo integration tests against a specific version of Openshift, use env variable `OPENSHIFT_CLIENT_BINARY_URL` to pass the [released](https://github.com/openshift/origin/releases) oc client URL in `.travis.yaml`.
 For oc v3.10.0, use the configuration:

 ```sh
   # Run main e2e tests